mongodb/mongodbatlas-cloudformation-resources/cfn-resources/search-index/test/README.md

 ## Manual QA
 Please follow the steps in [TESTING.md](../../../TESTING.md.md).
-Make sure to use all the teamplates in [example/search-index](../../../examples/search-index/).
+Make sure to use all the templates in [example/search-index](../../../examples/search-index/).

 ### Success criteria when testing the resource